Phala-Network/dstack/README.md

 Where

-`_tapp-address.tapp-nginx.kvin.wang` means configuring the tapp destination address of domain `tapp-nginx.kvin.wang`.
+`_dstack-app-address.tapp-nginx.kvin.wang` means configuring the tapp destination address of domain `tapp-nginx.kvin.wang`.

 The TXT record value `3327603e03f5bd1f830812ca4a789277fc31f577:8043` means that requests sent to `tapp-nginx.kvin.wang` will be processed by Tapp `3327603e03f5bd1f830812ca4a789277fc31f577` on port `8043`